Fictitious play in zero-sum stochastic games: Fictitious Play in Stochastic Games

 \section{Fictitious Play in Stochastic Games}

-We consider scenarios where agents follow fictitious play dynamics in which they not only form belief on opponent's stationary strategy but also on the associated Q function based on the empirical play of the opponent, and take the best action in the associated auxiliary normal-form game conditioned on the beliefs.
-In Table \ref{tab:compare}, we list the features of this learning scheme in comparison to the classical fictitious play in normal-form games.
+We consider scenarios where players follow fictitious play dynamics in which they not only form beliefs on the opponent's strategy but also on the $Q$-function based on the history of the play.
+They take the greedy best action in the associated auxiliary stage-game conditioned on their beliefs.
+We emphasize that the players do not know the opponent's objective.
+In other words, they do not possess the knowledge that the underlying game is zero-sum.

-Regarding stage payoff and probabilities, we consider two different settings: \begin{itemize} \item In the \textit{model-based} setting, agents know their stage payoff functions for every state and the state transition probabilities. \item In the \textit{model-free} setting, at every stage agents can only observe the stage payoff corresponding to the current state and the joint action profile that was played. \end{itemize} {\ms For each $i,j=1,2$ and $j\neq i$,} we denote the \player{i}'s belief on opponent strategy and the $Q$-function at stage $k$ by $\hat{\pi}_{j,k}=\{\hat{\pi}_{j,s,k}\}_{s\in\mathcal{S}}$ and $\hat{Q}_{i,k}=\{\hat{Q}_{i,s,k}\}_{s\in\mathcal{S}}$, respectively.
-We next describe how such beliefs can be updated for the model-based and model-free settings, respectively.
+In the following, we describe the learning dynamics for the typical \player{1} in both model-based and model-free settings.
+The dynamics for the typical opponent \player{2} is a mirror of it.